 - 8.60 mile(s) from The Gaucho Brazilian Steakhouse, full service, American, open for: lunch, highly recommended!

 - 9.00 mile(s) from LongHorn® Steakhouse, full service, steak house, open for: breakfast, lunch

 - 9.50 mile(s) from Asahi Sushi Bar, full service, Japanese, open for: lunch

 - 9.70 mile(s) from The Cheesecake Factory®, full service, American, open for: lunch

 BEST WESTERN Airport

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Tulsa.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Tulsa.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean